How One Buyer Saved Money by Walking Away from an FHA Loan

 He believed he could only qualify for an FHA loan because he was a first-time home buyer.

-He also believed pairing a down payment assistance program with the FHA loan would be ideal for him, allowing him to bring the least amount of cash to the closing table.
+He also believed pairing a down payment assistance program with the FHA loan would be ideal, allowing him to bring the least cash to the closing table.

-It turns out that in his financial situation, an FHA loan with down payment assistance resulted in a monthly mortgage payment that was actually significantly higher than what he thought it would be.
-And, in turn, more than he was prepared to pay.
+In his financial situation, an FHA loan with down payment assistance resulted in a monthly mortgage payment that was significantly higher than what he thought it would be and, in turn, more than he was prepared to pay.

-Luckily, I knew better and he was elated to be shown an option that would allow him to purchase his dream home!
+Luckily, there was a different option that would allow him to purchase his dream home!

-Why I Encouraged William To Consider a Conventional Mortgage Loan
+Why William Was Encouraged To Consider a Conventional Mortgage Loan

 William had great credit and the ability to bring a small down payment to the table, even though he could have qualified for down payment assistance.

-Because I take a holistic and mindful approach to mortgage lending, I wanted him to see all the options available before deciding which one best aligned with his financial goals.
+Because Mindful Money takes a holistic and mindful approach to mortgage lending, they wanted him to see all the options available before deciding which one best aligned with his financial goals.

-When we compared the FHA including down payment assistance with a 3% down conventional option, the conventional loan was the best choice for him and his goals hands-down.
+When we compared the FHA, including down payment assistance, with a three percent down conventional option, the conventional loan was the best choice for him and his goals.

-His main goal was to keep his monthly payment as low as possible, and I was able to save him $300 a month on a $200,000 house by using a conventional loan!
+His main goal was to keep his monthly payment as low as possible.
+Using a conventional loan, he could save $300 a month on a $200,000 house!